 Now let’s move to the final question: can I ever switch accounting methods on my tax returns?
 The answer is yes, but you would need to let the IRS know by filing form 3115.
 The form is quite difficult to figure out by yourself, and you might need to account and pay in advance for all the taxable income that may be triggered by changing accounting methods.
 Most likely, you would also need to hire a tax CPA to do this tax filing for you.

 So, which accounting method is best for small businesses?
 Both accrual and cash methods have their advantages.
 The cash method is easy to implement and less expensive but the accrual method is more accurate.
 In my opinion, the business owner needs to look into the way business transactions are structured in order to decide if filing as an accrual tax payer on business tax returns offers more tax planning opportunities.
-And if the accrual method does have more tax benefits, you would need to prepare for a more complex accounting setup and additional costs spent on CPAs and bookkeepers.
+They also need to decide if the accrual method would show a more accurate picture of their profits.
+If the accrual method does have more benefits, you would need to prepare for a more complex accounting setup and additional costs spent on CPAs and bookkeepers.
 It is always a good idea to talk over this issue with a tax CPA before filing your first business tax return, even if you file the tax return yourself.
+Nothing is straight forward in tax.
 Switching from one accounting method to another on your tax return is a complicated and expensive tax filing procedure.

 And now a little bit of self promotion: Our CPA firm specializes in tax planning, accounting, tax compliance and payroll services for California business owners.
 If you ever need help with your accounting, keep us in mind.
 Feel free to read about our services here.